Maa Beti

 Maa Beti (English: Mother Daughter) is a 1986 Indian Family drama film starring Bollywood actors Shashi Kapoor, Sharmila Tagore, Tanuja, Meenakshi Sheshadri in the lead roles.

 Plot

 Savitri lives a wealthy lifestyle with her businessman husband and daughter, Meenu.
-She gets pregnant a second time and gives birth to a son, Khetan, but tragically passes away.
-Her husband, unable to handle business and two children at the same time, re-marries a woman named Laxmi.
+She gets pregnant a second time and gives birth to a son, Ketan, but dies.
+Her husband, unable to handle business and two children at the same time, remarries a woman named Laxmi.
 Laxmi, unaware of her brother Raghunandan's evil plans, ill-treats her stepchildren, causing them to run away.
 However, her life changes forever when Raghunandan swindles all their money and kicks Laxmi and her family out of the house.